cubeyou-team/front-end-assessment/README.md

 ## Evaluation

-Our goal is to find answers to those questions:
+Our goal is to find answers to these questions:

 - Do you master React and its ecosystem?
 - Can you design interfaces that are clear and easy to use?